Are you qualified to claim?

 The laws of the Claim State set out the laws applicable to your claim.
 The Claim State is usually the State in which the deceased lived.

 For all States and Territories except Victoria, various categories determine whether you qualify to make a claim, and each State has different categories.
 In order to make a claim, you need to have had a relationship with the deceased.
-Some examples of the types of relationships with the deceased that the courts may recognise are:
+If the deceased died before 1st January 2015, you may be eligible to claim if you are:

 If Victoria is the Claim State, you do not need to fit into a particular “category”.
 However, you still must establish that the deceased had a responsibility to provide for you, and that the deceased failed to adequately provide for you on their death.